10 Perfume Trends To Watch In 2025, By Top Fragrance Experts

 Year-Round Tropicals

 Feeney predicts we’ll see far more tropical ingredients in perfumery — and they’ll transcend summer to provide a year-round mood boost.
 Again, Floral Street's Arizona Bloom comes up trumps.
-“Once thought of as a summer holiday fragrance, it has proven itself to be a scent for all seasons — and it's the number one bestseller in the UK year-round,” says Feeney.
+“Once thought of as a summer holiday fragrance, it has proven itself to be a scent for all seasons,” says Feeney.
 “It smells just as good on the beach as it does on a crisp winter morning.”

 AdvertisementADVERTISEMENT